 A simple hashtag can change the way a photo is perceived.
-Using hashtags might make sense of a post, although it can also do entirely the opposite.
+Using hashtags might make sense of a post, although it can also do entirely the opposite too.

-You’ll see a lot of people using hashtags that have no connection to the post.
-I discourage you from using hashtags in this way.
+You’ll see a lot of people using hashtags that have no connection to the photo – don’t use hashtags in this way.

-Hashtags that are unrelated to content look desperate.
-Using too many hashtags on one post also looks like a hard-sell, spammy post, and just de-values it.
+Hashtags that are unrelated to content are futile and devalues the post.
+Using too many hashtags on one post looks hard-sell and spammy.

-Some people do use a certain hashtag on each and every post, the story may become clear on viewing the content.
+Some people use a certain hashtag on each and every post for continuity, the story may become clear when reading the text or visiting a profile.

 How to create a hashtag